rodneyknaap/ATX_TOPCAT_286_Mainboard/README.md

 For example soldering some resistor networks on one of the ISA slot connectors, etc.

 In terms of what BIOS will work with this project:
-This page documents trigem VLSI board:
+This page documents the Trigem VLSI board:
 https://theretroweb.com/motherboards/s/trigem-tg286e-plus#bios
 The AMI BIOS can be downloaded there.
 This BIOS is not ideal and the memory test needs to be skipped because parity cannot be disabled in this BIOS.